-If this sounds like a huge job, it’s really not!
-You don’t have to start with a totally blank slate, but take inspiration from an expert – yourself!
+If this sounds like a tremendous job, it’s not!
+You don’t have to start with a blank slate, but take inspiration from an expert – yourself!
 When it comes to planning marketing goals, the power of hindsight is vital.
 This is why you need a New Year marketing refresh to start the new decade the way you mean to go on – with innovation, SMART goals, and a creative outlook.

-So, what exactly do we mean by a marketing refresh?
+What exactly is a marketing refresh?

-Approach this in the way you might approach a huge house clear-out (another thing we always get the urge to do at the start of the new year), or even a new look or clearing out your closet.
-When you clear the contents of your home, you find a lot of stuff you want to donate, sure.
-You also find a lot of stuff you want to keep, that maybe you’d even forgotten about.
+Approach this as you might approach a massive house clearout (another thing we always get the urge to do at the start of the new year) or even a new look or clearing out your closet.
+When you clear the contents of your home, you find a lot of stuff you want to donate, sure, and you also find a lot of stuff you want to keep that maybe you’d even forgotten about.
 Similarly, how many times have you proudly come home with a gorgeous new floral dress only to find one pretty much the same hiding in your closet?

-BONUS TIP | If you’re looking for somewhere to start your marketing refresh, we’d definitely recommend starting with content pillars.
-These are essentially a way of organizing your content around the core themes of your business.
-This is super helpful when planning content and strengthens your SEO into the bargain.
+If you’re looking for somewhere to start your marketing refresh, we’d recommend starting with content pillars.
+These are essentially a way of organizing your content around your business’s core themes, which is super helpful when planning content and strengthens your SEO.

-It might sound like a lot of work but remember, you already have a lot of the content, it’s simply a matter of organizing it into pillars and pillar pages.
+It might sound like a lot of work but remember; you already have a lot of the content; it’s simply a matter of organizing it into pillars and pillar pages.
 The perfect example of an effective marketing refresh!